Loxian: Purpose and background

 Ryan, however, has said that while creating this ‘new language’ she was also very much aware of the fact that many of the languages of our world were dying.
 She said “Loxian is purely artistic and, although I have given it a history and culture, its primary function is still artistic.
 We are losing so many world languages.
 Language is more than everyday communication, it holds history, customs and information about its people and their way of life.
 As the Living Tongues Institute for Endangered languages tells us – roughly every two weeks a language dies”.

 Roma Ryan has written a book which explores some of the world of the Loxians and gives some background information on the three Loxian songs.
 The book Water Shows the Hidden Heart was released in two formats.
 The original, issued in 2005, is now out of print.
 A second publication was released by Warner Music in 2006.
 Each of these publications contains a book of poetry within it; the first contains the Amarantine poetry, and the latter poetry from "The Way Obsidian Sings".

 Further uses

 Ryan also created an interactive, on-line game – The Loxian Games – which also explores the Loxian language and the Loxian world.
 It takes the form of riddles, quests and ‘treasure hunts’ and again has a strong visual aspect to it.

-The language is used for the second time in song in Enya's 2015 album Dark Sky Island, on two tracks which follow the 'intergalactic' theme of the title - "The Forge of The Angels" and "The Loxian Gate".
+The language is used for the second time in song in Enya's 2015 album Dark Sky Island, on two tracks which follow the 'intergalactic' theme of the title - "The Forge of The Angels" and "The Loxian Gates".
 The narratives of these songs were said to continue the futuristic narrative Loxian is used for.